FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Tested up to: 4.9
 Stable tag: 5.19.0

-Protect your WordPress site, your reputation, and your customers for free with Shield Security - the most powerful security system for WordPress
+Protect your reputation, your customers' reputation, and your WordPress sites for free with Shield - the most powerful security system for WordPress

 == Description ==